-Mandatory tests are performed for ABO and RhD blood groups, red cell antibodies and the following infections: human immunodeficiency virus (HIV) 1 and 2; hepatitis B and C; human T-cell lymphotropic virus (HTLV) I and II; and syphilis.
+Mandatory tests are performed for ABO and RhD blood groups, red cell antibodies and the following infections: human immunodeficiency virus (HIV) 1 and 2; hepatitis B and C; and syphilis.
+When required, additional donor testing for cytomegalovirus (CMV), human T-cell lymphotropic virus (HTLV) and malaria is also performed.
 Platelets have to be stored at room temperature, and they are screened for bacteria.

 There are strict guidelines and procedures for these tests.
 All tests are performed in licensed facilities according to the principles of good laboratory and manufacturing practice.

-If a screening test for infectious disease is confirmed as reactive, the donation is destroyed, and the donor is notified and counselled by the Blood Service.
+If a screening test for infectious disease is confirmed as reactive, the donation is destroyed, and the donor is notified and counselled by Lifeblood.

-Only donations that have returned satisfactory blood results, which are non-reactive for infectious disease screening and meet all other specifications, are released by the Blood Service for use.
+Only donations that have returned satisfactory blood results, which are non-reactive for infectious disease screening and meet all other specifications, are released by Lifeblood for use.

 Cytomegalovirus (CMV) is a common virus that affects people of all ages.
 Many people are infected with CMV and don't even know it because this virus rarely causes any symptoms and usually does not cause long-term health problems.

 This virus is of no particular risk to the majority of patients receiving a transfusion as it is only transmissible when the virus is active.
 In the majority of the population, CMV remains inactive.
 As a result, CMV is unlikely to be transmitted through a blood transfusion.